The Tron Church, Glasgow: 1687-1940: The 'Wynd' and 'The Tron'

+1808-2012: St George's & St George's-Tron

 In 1808, a new church building was built on Buchanan Street which became the meeting place for the congregation of the Wynd Church under the name of St George's Parish Church.
 In 1940, the congregation then merged with the congregation of Tron St Anne's and then became known as St George's Tron.
 ‘The Tron’, as the name of the church has commonly been known in the city of Glasgow for many decades now and is still in use today.

 Recent history

 The congregation remained in the building on Buchanan Street until December 2012, when they moved again to the nearby premises on Bath Street due to disagreements with the Church of Scotland and their position on the authority of the Bible - an issue which came to a head over the particular issue of the ordination of Ministers in same-sex relationships.
+Virtually all of the membership left the Church of Scotland, and continued to meet in the current building on Bath Street.
 'The Tron' was one of several congregations to leave the Church of Scotland at this time.
 The Church of Scotland retains ownership of the Buchanan St building, which has since gained a new congregation.

-Following this move, the congregation of 'The Tron' church now meet in three different buildings in Glasgow, being on Claremont St, Prince Edward St, and Bath St.
+Following this move, the congregation of 'The Tron' church now meet in three different buildings in Glasgow, being on Claremont St, Prince Edward St, and Bath St. They also host a Farsi service each month, with the other english services being translated via an app.